How to Clean a Rusty Cast Iron Skillet

 Lessons Learned:

+• I read somewhere that you could do it outside on your grill instead of baking the cast iron in your oven.
+So, I thought ‘What a great idea!” and turned my grill on.
 Here’s the rub…my grill thermometer doesn’t work very well…I guess.
 After one hour, my grill/griddle looked like it did after the self-cleaning mode.
 The heat from my grill removed the oil I had just put on.
 Obviously, my grill was hotter than what the thermostat claimed.
-Plus there’s the whole thing of having indirect heat in the oven versus direct flames on the grill.
+Plus, the whole thing is having indirect heat in the oven versus direct flames on the grill.
+At the end of the day, I figured I was better off doing it inside and dealing with the burnt vegetable oil smell.
+Luckily it’s a cool day, and I can open the windows.

-Cleaning my cast iron was on my to-do list for some time and it feels good to scratch it off.
+Cleaning my cast iron was on my to-do list for some time, and it feels good to scratch it off.

 Rusty Cast Iron Griddle